dsloyer/ez-kubeadm/README.md

                ckube      ckube-clu   ckube-admin
      *         ukube      ukube-clu   ukube-admin
      ```
+  5. If you want multiple Ubuntu-based clusters to exist at the same time, then you must either
+     explicitly set the IP address of the master node, or ensure that only one of the clusters is
+     running at any given moment (to avoid IP address conflicts).
-  5. Select context (project name) using
+  6. Select context (project name) using
       ```
       $ kubectl config use-context <context-name>
       ```
-  6. I suggest adding the node names (master, node1, etc) to your hosts file.
-Actually, the some of
+  7. I suggest adding the node names (master, node1, etc) to your hosts file.
-     the bash script logic depends on it.

      In Windows, these changes are applied to the native Windows hosts file -- not /etc/hosts in
      bash.
 The native Windows hosts file can be found at C:\Windows\system32\drivers\etc\hosts.
-  7. When you are entirely finished with a cluster, the kubeconfig file will remain after its
+  8. When you are entirely finished with a cluster, the kubeconfig file will remain after its
      destruction; as such, you will want to delete it from the directory where these files are kept
      -- $HOME/.kube/config.d (default).
 Otherwise, kubectl will continue to present the deleted cluster
      to you.
   8. When the preferred host user account is created on the k8s master and nodes, the accounts password
      is set (needed for sudo).
 The password is set to "qwerty0987".
+  9. By default, the master node's taint against running pods is removed.
+  10. I like to ssh directly into the cluster from any directory on my host.
+These scripts support this by
+      pushing an SSH public key down to each node.

 ## WSL Notes (Windows 10's Linux environment):